aidanasingh/aidanasingh.github.io/Projects/genre_prediction/index.md

 # Predicting song genre with Spotify Metadata

-This project presents an AdaBoost model to predict the genre of music given Spotify audio features.
+This project presents an AdaBoost model to predict the genre of music given Spotify song features.
 The model was able to achieve above .78 area under receiver-operating characteristic scores for all classes, and above .9 for more than half of the classes.

 ## Methodology